Kazakhstan–Ukraine relations: Tokayev presidency

 On 4 December 2019, on the eve of a state visit to Germany, President Kassym-Jomart Tokayev gave an interview to Deutsche Welle, in which he drew controversy in Ukraine by saying that he did not believe that the annexation of Crimea by the Russian Federation was an invasion while also saying that he believed in the "wisdom of the Russian leadership", drawing condemnation from the Ukrainian Ministry of Foreign Affairs, who issued a demarche in response.
 After the Russian invasion of Ukraine in early 2022, representatives of the Kazakh leadership, including Tokayev and Foreign Minister Mukhtar Tleuberdi condemned the invasion and refused to recognize the Donetsk People's Republic and Luhansk People's Republic.
 Since the war, the government has participated in sending aid to Ukraine.

 Ukraine praised Tokayev’s statements at the St. Petersburg International Economic Forum, where he stated that Kazakhstan would not recognize “quasi-state entities” that were the DPR and LPR.

 On 21 August 2022, Ukrainian ambassador to Kazakhstan Petro Vrublevskiy gave an interview to a Kazakhstani blogger Dias Kuzairov, in which he commented on Russian invasion of Ukraine, saying "the more Russians we kill now, the fewer of them our children will have to kill in the future."
 Soon after, Vrublevskiy was summoned by Kazakhstan's Foreign Ministry, which deemed these words as "inappropriate for the activities of the ambassador."
-He had been dismissed on October 18, 2022 by President of Ukraine, Volodymyr Zelenskyy.
+He had been dismissed on 18 October 2022 by President of Ukraine, Volodymyr Zelenskyy.

 On 17 February 2025, Ukrainian drones hit the Kropotkinskaya oil pumping station in Russia's Krasnodar region, disrupting Kazakhstani oil exports.

 On 23 September 2025, Presidents Tokayev and Zelenskyy met on the sidelines of the Eightieth session of the United Nations General Assembly.
 Tokayev expressed Kazakhstan's full support for Ukraine, highlighting the urgency of achieving peace.
 Zelenskyy acknowledged this support and emphasized the importance of attaining a just and lasting peace with reliable security guarantees.

+On 25 July 2026, during a meeting with Russian President Vladimir Putin in Omsk, President Tokayev called for the Russo-Ukrainian war to be “frozen” and for negotiations to resume on the basis of what he described as the “Istanbul Formula 2.0”.
+He expressed concern over the continued loss of life and said that the conflict should be brought to an end.